Education in Mizoram: History

 By 1941 Census of India Lushai had attained highest literacy rate (36%) in India.
 Till the late 1952 the church managed elementary education through Honorary Inspector of Schools.
 On 25 April 1952 Lushai Hills became Mizo District Council under the Government of Assam.
 A post of Deputy Inspector was created by the government.
 In 1953 the designation of Honorary Inspector was changed to Secretary, Education Management Committee.
 Under this administration all primary and middle scholarship examinations were coordinated.
 In 1953 the first teachers' training institute Basic Training Centre was opened.
 On 15 August 1958 Pachhunga University College (then Aijal College) was inaugurated to become the first institute of higher education.
 In 1961 Education Officer became the administrative authority of education in the Mizo District Council.
 After Mizoram became Union Territory (in 1972) a separate Directorate of Education was created in 1973 under a separate ministry.
 Mizoram Board of School Education was established in 1976.
 Within a hundred years of education, Mizoram remains at the top list of highest literacy rate in India.

 School education

 The office of school education for Mizoram was started in 1973.
 It became a separate Directorate of School Education in 1989 and is located at McDonald Hill, Zarkawt, Aizawl.
 The department looks after elementary, secondary, higher education, language development, adult education and physical education within the state.
 The directorate administers the entire state and divides into 4 (four) education districts, namely (1) Chhimtuipui district, (2) Lunglei district,(3) Aizawl East district, and (4) Aizawl West district.
-The structure of education in the state is based on the national level pattern with 12 years of schooling (10+2+3), consisting of eight years of elementary education, that is, five years of primary and three years of middle school education for the age groups of 6-11 and 11–14 years, respectively, followed by secondary and higher secondary education of two years each besides two years of pre-primary education.
-The entry age in class 1 is 5+.
-Pre-primary classes form age group 3 to 4.
-The higher secondary school certificate enables pupils to pursue studies either in universities or in colleges for higher education in general academic streams and in technical and professional course.